Teaching

 Life and Music

-Rigorous training in music and piano, in Enrico Elisi’s ideology, is inextricably linked with how a young artist lives one’s life.
+Rigorous training in music and piano, in Enrico Elisi’s ideology, is inextricably linked with how a young artist lives their life.
 Students are taught to prioritize their work; they are required to organize their studies well; they must participate in the activities of their fellow music students; they have to listen to concerts and recordings; and ultimately, they must take on a role in the teaching of younger pupils, gradually developing from students into teachers.

 Quick Facts: Education